whalderman/search-quality-rater-guidelines-tldr/docs/tldr/index.md

+---
+title: Choose Your TL;DR
+meta:
+  - name: description
+    content: For those too busy to read hundreds of pages of text and apply it.
+Choose your TL;DR.
+---

 # Quality Rater Guidelines, TL;DR

 For those too busy to read hundreds of pages of text and apply it.
 Choose your starting point: